FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 association in many other translations of the bible that mistranslate a stater as a "four-drachma coin", implying that Jesus asked Peter to pay the full "didrachma/two-drachma" for each.
-No, Jesus asked Peter to half the required amount of one stater(a), which is equivalent to a "two-drachma coin/didrachma".
+No, Jesus asked Peter to half the required amount--of one stater(a)--which is equivalent to a "two-drachma coin/didrachma".

 > https://en.wikipedia.org/wiki/Ancient_drachma:
 > The tetradrachm ("four drachmae") coin was perhaps the most widely used coin